2026 Jul SHR CopperCreek2Mammoth

 Roper's Sierra High Route is a spicier JMT.
 For anyone that does the JMT twice and wants something a little harder this is the answer.
 While they follow a similar line and share a day or two's miles whenever the JMT decides to go down into a nice valley the SHR goes up over a series of passes.

 The goal is an ~7 day trip along the SHR/JMT.
 I think this is about long enough for me, I don't want to carry more food and I don't want to resupply and go back out.
 I also will be pretty tired by the end.
 One week in the high Sierra is a perfect adventure, I think.
 This will be my third trip along the JMT corridor, first in 2020 out-of-shape doing 15-20 mpd and got hurt, and again in 2022 where I was in-shape and did 25 mpd for a 5.5-day carry from Cottonwood Lakes to VVR with a BV450 in a frameless Pa'lante.
 In 2022 from VVR I took Cold Creek to Goodale Pass in the snow on a whim for variety and getting off the beaten path ended up being my favorite part of the whole thing.
 I also really enjoyed Knapsack Col on the CDT a few years ago.
-I want to pursue off-trail alts along the JMT corridor at a more relaxed ~15 mpd.
+I want to pursue class 1-3 routes in the high Sierra at 10-15 mpd.

 The dominant constraint of a Sierra trip is food.
 Resupply options are far from trail along the southern JMT corridor and so for a week long trip I'd avoid the need to exit/re-enter to resupply.
 And re-supply-less food carry is constrained by approved bear cans, so I need a bear can that can fit 6+ days of food and a pack that can carry it, one more day of food and everything else comfortably.

 The BV450 is actually a possibility if I pack it carefully it can hold ~20,000 calories or ~7 days of food.
 A Pa'lante Desert would work ok if I can keep it under ~20 lbs.
 A framed HMG is a possibility but feels like overkill.
 The lightest reasonable option with a decent hipbelt is an MLD Prophet.
-The most interesting possibility, and probably the smartest, is a frameless Bears Ears pack + Bearikade bear can which I'm really interested in but the Bears Ears are extremely niche and in short supply.
-Such a pack would raise the ceiling of the resupply-less trip durations I would be able to make in the future, which is something I really would like.
+The most interesting possibility, and probably the smartest, is a frameless 25L Bears Ears pack + Bearikade bear can which for just a few oz give you a great hipbelt, more comfortable center-of-gravity and easier packing for the bear can.
+I'm really interested but the Bears Ears are extremely niche and in short supply so it's not a certainty I will be able to snag one.
+Such a pack would raise the ceiling of the resupply-less trip durations I would be able to make in the future, which is the sort of strategic optimism that I love.

 Oh! and I can ship my stakes inside the bear can.
 Z-pole will not fit but TSA rules have changed recently and I can carry it on!